 Youth unemployment remains a key concern in the wake of the coronavirus crisis.
 Find out more about an EU initiative to help young people find work.

 Parliament is calling for EU rules to tackle mobbing and sexual harassment both online and offline.
 Read our interview with the lead MEP to find out more about the measures being proposed

 More than 200 million girls and women alive today have suffered female genital mutilation.
 Discover where it is practised, the reasons for it and its impact.

 Working women in the EU earn on average 14% less per hour than men.
 Find out how this gender pay gap is calculated and the reasons behind it.

 An ageing workforce and new occupational health risks mean long-term sickness absence is on the rise and MEPs want action to get people back to work.

-MEPs adopted new rules on 23 October to further improve the quality of and access to drinking water for all people and reduce plastic waste from water bottles.
+The European Parliament approved new rules to further improve quality and access to drinking water and reduce plastic waste from water bottles.

 The European Accessibility Act aims to ensure more products and services are accessible for elderly people and people living with a disability.
 Check out our video.

 MEPs have approved plans to improve disaster response by updating the EU’s civil defence mechanism and creating additional reserve capacity.